Fresh Install to Upgrade

 sudo rm -rf ${OBMP_DATA_ROOT}/grafana/

-8) Recreate the persistion data directories
+8) Recreate the persistent data directories

 Create persistent data for kafka, zookeeper, and postgres.